Baagsma/PBQA/README.md

 <h1 align="center">Pattern Based Question and Answer</h1>

 ## About
 Pattern Based Question and Answer (PBQA) is a Python library that provides tools for querying LLMs and managing text embeddings.
 It combines guided generation with multi-shot prompting to improve response quality and consistency.
+By enforcing valid responses from LLMs, PBQA effectively harnesses the intelligence, knowledge, and creativity of LLMs, bridging the gap between the benefits of language model learning and traditional symbolic approaches.

  - [Installation](#installation)
  - [Getting Started](#getting-started)